Latency considerations for stochastic optimizers in variational quantum algorithms: Shot-Adaptive Line Search

 The trade-off between a $\mathcal{O}\left(\frac{1}{\epsilon^2}\right)$ worst-case complexity for algorithms of the class in Algorithm~\ref{alg:sls} and the $\mathcal{O}\left(\frac{1}{\epsilon^4}\right)$ worst-case complexity for algorithms of the class in \algref{sgd} is that the estimates in Algorithm~\ref{alg:sls} require more samples (or, in the context of our parameter shift problems, shots) per iteration to satisfy Condition~\ref{cond:g} and Condition~\ref{cond:f}.
 The appropriate metric for comparing these algorithms is measured by the \emph{total work}, namely, a function of latency and shot acquisition times.

 We consider the following simplified setting.
 We note that similar analyses (see \cite{bottou2007tradeoffs} and \cite[Section 4.4]{bottoucurtisnocedal}) have been done to explain the apparent empirical dominance of stochastic gradient methods in empirical risk minimization settings, but the conclusions we will draw are very different because the quantum computing setting is very different from general machine learning settings in terms of overhead costs.
 We denote the shot acquisition time by $c_1$, the latency time of circuit switching by $c_2$, and the communication cost time by $c_3$.
+All times vary from architecture to architecture.
+Shot acquisition time includes the time to reset the circuit to the initial state, the time to run the circuit, and the time to record a single measurement, which can from a around 100 $\mu s$ in superconducting qubits~\cite{karalekas2020quantum} and around 200 ms in neutral atom systems~\cite{briegel2000quantum}.
+Circuit switching time includes the time needed to compile a circuit and then to load it on to the quantum computer's control system.
+For superconducting qubits, compilation can take 200 ms, while interacting with the arbitrary waveform generator can take around 25 ms~\cite{karalekas2020quantum}.
+Communication cost includes the time needed to communicate between the computer running the classical optimization algorithm and the actual quantum computer.
+This can range from nearly zero when the two devices are in the same room to many seconds when instructions need to be sent over the Internet~\cite{sung2020using}.
 We note that every iteration of \algref{sls} requires two communications between the quantum and classical devices: one communication to obtain $g(\thetab^k;\xi^k)$ and a second communication to obtain estimates $f(\thetab^k;\xi^k)$ and $f(\sba^k,\xi^k)$.
 Every iteration of \algref{sgd} requires only one communication to obtain $g(\thetab^k;\xi^k)$.
 Thus, denoting by $t^f_{\circ}$ and $t^g_{\circ}$ the number of circuits required to evaluate the one-shot estimators $f(\thetab^k;\xi)$ and $g(\thetab^k;\xi)$, respectively, we can summarize the overhead \emph{per-iteration latency cost} of each iteration as in Table~\ref{table:costs}.

 Now, denote by $t^f_s$ and $t^g_s$ the number of shots requested per iteration.
 By Theorem~\ref{bigtheorem}, if we choose $\epsilon = \epsilon_g < 1$ and $\epsilon_f = \epsilon^2$, then in the worst case, and up to constants, \algref{sls} will require on each iteration $\frac{1}{\epsilon^2}$ samples of $g(\thetab^k;\xi)$ and $\frac{1}{\epsilon^4}$ samples of $f(\thetab^k;\xi)$, yielding $t^g_s \leq \frac{t^g_{\circ}}{\epsilon^2}$ and $t^f_s \leq \frac{2t^f_{\circ}}{\epsilon^4}.$ On the other hand, each iteration of \algref{sgd} will require only a constant number of samples, $b$, of $g(\thetab^k;\xi)$.
 That is, without loss of generality, and up to constants, $t^g_s = bt^g_{\circ}$.
 All of these costs are summarized in Table~\ref{table:costs}.